 Harrah’s Entertainment, Inc., which was recently purchased by two private equity firms for $17.1 billion, rose through the gaming ranks from its humble beginnings as a bingo parlor to yearly revenues of nearly $8 billion with 40 casinos in 13 states, including Las Vegas mainstays like Caesars, the Flamingo and Bally’s

-William Harrah was emphatic about guest service, focusing on his customers and his employees.
+William Harrah was emphatic about guest service, focusing on satisfying customers and employees.
 In the post-William Harrah era following his death in 1971, the company grew by focusing on venues catering to Middle America, avoiding the brighter spotlight of the flashier Vegas casinos.
 Instead of pouring their precious resources into building the next mega-casino many casino properties have discovered the profitability of becoming the everyman’s casino, with guest service being the magnet to attract more customers.

 Related Customer Surveys

 Customer Service Survey – As demonstrated by this case study, customer service surveys can have a tremendous impact on your organization’s profitability.
 Customer surveys can create a competitive advantage.

 No matter how a gaming corporation chooses to utilize their resources, the fact remains that no casino today can survive without making a guest’s time at the property as pleasant as possible.

 “I would argue that guest satisfaction for the mass market customer is delivering as few hassles as possible,” said Jim Kilby, a professor in hotel management at the University of Nevada Las Vegas.
 “When dealing with casino players, as opposed to a hotel customer, guest service gets them to continue buying.
 I see guest service in a casino as more guest sales.
 The nicer we treat you, the more you buy.”